Indoor cat urinary health can change quickly, and some warning signs should never be watched at home.

 Cats are extraordinarily routine-dependent animals.
 Feeding, cleaning, play, and human schedules that are predictable reduce the background stress load that compromises indoor cat urinary health.
 This is particularly relevant during life transitions — moving, new family members, schedule changes — which are among the most reliable triggers for FIC episodes.

-If I could make one single change to the standard indoor cat care protocol that would have the largest positive impact on indoor cat urinary health, it would be transitioning from dry-food-primary feeding to wet-food-primary feeding.
+If I could make one single change to the standard indoor cat care protocol that is one of the most practical changes to discuss with your veterinarian on indoor cat urinary health, it would be transitioning from dry-food-primary feeding to wet-food-primary feeding.
 The evidence for this is not subtle.

 The Hydration Argument